nerudaj/cpp-init/README.md

 ## How to use

-You can either use `get_cppinit.cmake` script that is available on the Releases page, or you can add this repo as a subrepo or you can use CMake's FetchContent to get it (that's what the script does):
+You can either use `get_cpp_init.cmake` script that is available on the Releases page, or you can add this repo as a subrepo or you can use CMake's FetchContent to get it (that's what the script does):

 ```cmake
 cmake_minimum_required ( VERSION 3.26 )